Home - English - French - German - Italian - Portuguese - Spanish

 diagonals in either direction.
 Write down the numbers in the

-order they appear, disregarding those that are higher than
+order they appear, disregarding those that are higher than the

-numbers being made random and those which have appeared
+numbers being made random and those which have appeared before

 in the series.
 If you wish to make random more than ten

-numbers, pairs of columns or rows can be combined to form
+numbers, pairs of columns or rows can be combined to form two

 digit numbers and the above process followed.